fsoubelet/Timeline/README.md

     <b>Pytimeline</b>
 </h1>

-`pytimeline` is a command line tool for the creating of SVG timelines from JSON.
+`pytimeline` is a command line tool for the creation of SVG timelines from JSON.

 <p align="center">
   <img alt="Simple example" src="examples/timeline.png">